Testfaldet Goitom

 Testfaldet Goitom is an Eritrean footballer who last played for the Western District Toros in the FFSA State League.

 International career

 Goitom played in the 2009 CECAFA Cup in Kenya, scoring in the 2–1 defeat against Rwanda.
-Twelve members of the team failed to return to Eritrea after the team were eliminated at the quarter-finals stage.
+Twelve members of the team failed to return to Eritrea after the team was eliminated in the quarter-finals stage.

 Personal life

 Whilst competing in the 2009 CECAFA Cup in Kenya he was part of the Eritrea national football team which failed to return home after competing in the regional tournament in Nairobi.
 After receiving political asylum from the Australian government, the team moved to Adelaide, Australia.